abstractinfrastructure/k8s-intro-tutorials/core/README.md

 ---

 **Summary:** The `NodePort` services extend the `ClusterIP` service and additionally expose a port that is either statically defined, as above (port 32410) or dynamically taken from a range between 30000-32767.
-This port is then expsoed on every node within the cluster and proxies to the created service.
+This port is then exposed on every node within the cluster and proxies to the created service.

 ---

 ### Exercise: The LoadBalancer Service
 **Objective:** Create a `LoadBalancer` based service, and learn how it extends both `ClusterIP` and `NodePort` to make a service available outside the Cluster.

 **Before you Begin**
 To use Service Type `LoadBalancer` it requires integration with an external IP provider.
 In most cases, this is a cloud provider that will already be integrated with your cluster.

 For bare-metal and on prem deployments, this must be handled yourself.
 There are several available tools and products that can do this, but for this example the Google [metalLB](https://github.com/google/metallb) provider will be used.

 **NOTE:** If you are **NOT** using the default virtualbox deployment of Minikube, or using it with a different default IP range.
 Edit the manifest `manifests/metalLB.yaml` and change the cidr range on line 20 (`192.168.99.224/28`) to fit your requirements.
 Otherwise go ahead and deploy it.
 ```
 $ kubectl create -f manifests/metalLB.yaml
 ```

 1) Create a `LoadBalancer` service called `loadbalancer` that targets pods with the labels `app=nginx` and `environment=prod` forwarding as port `80`.
 Use either the `yaml` below, or the manifest `manifests/service--loadbalancer.yaml`.

 **Command**
 ```